 This web page shows only a small excerpt of our Dease research.
 Another 177 words(13 lines of text) covering the years 1568, 1622, 1652, 1659, 1750, 1774, 1793, 1798, 1812, 1819, and 1883 are included under the topic Early Dease History in all our PDF Extended History products.

 Another 47 words(3 lines of text) are included under the topic Early Dease Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Dease Settlers in the United States in the 19th Century
+Dease Settlers in United States in the 19th Century

-Dease Settlers in the United States in the 20th Century
+Dease Settlers in United States in the 20th Century

 The Dease Family Crest was acquired from the Houseofnames.com archives.
 The Dease Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 18 February 2015 at 15:24.

 houseofnames.com is an internet property owned by Swyrich Corporation.